 I’d never had a fear of heights until now, but as the crane took me higher, I noticed with increasing alarm the sounds from the ground far below now becoming muted; the crowd distant.
 Oh no!
 I began to breathe rapidly and sweat like a dressed up pig in a sauna whilst my thoughts raced away quicker than a missed train.

-Fear of Abandonment
+Overcome Fear of Failure

-How to Overcome Fear of Flying
+How to Overcome Fear

 7 Steps to Stop a Panic Attack